peterdieleman/papermod/content/posts/linux/battery-saving.md

       it means your CPU is using `intel_pstate` scaling driver, and you can proceed to **to step 10.2 below**.
       Otherwise, proceed **to step 11 below.**
-    2. Type: `sudo nano /etc/tlp.conf` to edit your tlp config file.
+    2. Type: `sudo nano /etc/tlp.conf` to edit your TLP config file.
       Uncomment the `CPU_MIN_PERF_ON_BAT = XX` parameter,
       and replace `XX` with a number between 0 and 100.
       Lower values mean longer battery life, but also slower performance.